Pittsburgh Lawyers For Dog Bite Claims

 For What Items of Damages Can a Pittsburgh Lawyer Get Compensation?

 Any person bitten by a dog in Pennsylvania (including non-residents) may be entitled to compensation.
-This can be for pain, suffering, disfigurement, nerve damage, medical bills, co-pays, gas/mileage for trips for medical treatment, lost wages and/or lost earning potential.
+This can be for pain, suffering, disfigurement, nerve damage, infections (including rabies), medical bills, co-pays, gas/mileage for trips for medical treatment, lost wages and/or lost earning potential.
 You can also seek an award for damage to property/clothing, embarrassment, emotional distress, and punitive damages, at times.
 Plus, you can even claim vet bills for injury or death to your own dog from the attack.

+Loss of Consortium.
 The spouse of an injured party can claim loss of consortium, or loss of comfort and/or intimacy.
 Each Pittsburgh lawyer at our dog bite firm will look at whether own dog was attacked or killed by a vicious dog.

 What Constitutes "Disfigurement"?